 Then there was a resurgence of mechanical keyboards.
 There are several different kinds of them, but they all have one thing in common: tactility.
 What makes these tick?

 Have you ever bought a keyboard and wished for more color choices?
 A more stiff feel with each key press?
 Or maybe even a little steam logo where the escape key belongs?
+There's a reason why mechanicals are the best gaming keyboards.

 The options for customization are unmatched in the keyboard world; custom keycaps being the most obvious.
 Any color or text imaginable is available with vendors offering individual caps, full sets, or even completely custom sets.
 Caps are available in different materials as well.
 The cheaper sets are usually made of ABS while thicker PBT caps are more expensive but much more durable, avoiding the eventual “shine” you get with cheaper material.
 The disadvantage to PBT is that most vendors, such as WASD, only offer fully customizable keycap sets in ABS; However, there are lots of PBT cap sets on the market that provide a unique look without doing a fully customized set and losing the quality that PBT offers.